-There is a small risk of infection with any operation.
+There is a small risk of infection with any operation (about 5 to 13 cases in 100 operations).
 If it occurs, an infection can be a wound infection, vaginal infection or a urinary infection, and is usually treated with antibiotics.
 The risk of infection is reduced by routinely giving you a dose of antibiotic during your operation.
 Chest infection may also occur because of the anaesthetic.
 Treat any infections you are aware of before surgery.

 After surgery, regular deep breathing exercises can help prevent chest infections; the nurses will guide you how to do this.

-• Deep Vein Thrombosis (DVT)
+Deep Vein Thrombosis (DVT)